 A powder known as a dry shampoo was available.
 I did try it once.
 It was brushed into the hair and absorbed its greasiness.
 It did nothing to cleanse the scalp, and as it never brushed out properly, it took all the shine out of the hair.

 In my home, hair was always washed on a Friday after tea.
 To make it shine, it was rinsed with vinegar and rain water from the water-butt outside.

 For women and girls hair brushing routines were widely favoured and rigorously followed.
 Or perhaps I should say that when one fell short of the designated 100 strokes a day, I, for one, felt guilty.
-It did get rid of some of the dust and it certainly made hair shine but it did encourage greasiness.
+It did get rid of some of the dust and it certainly made hair shine but it also encouraged greasiness.